member87/portfolio-astro/src/content/blog/reverse-engineering-panels.md

 ---
-title: "Reverse engineering the Panels android app"
+title: "Reverse Engineering Panels App"
-description: "Access free wallpapers in the Panels app by MKBHD"
+description: "No authentication and authorisation can allow you to access free wallpapers in the Panels app by MKBHD by using public the publically accessible API."
 pubDate: "28 Sep 2024"
 heroImage: "/blog-placeholder-1.jpg"
 tags: ["Android", "MITM", "Reverse Engineering"]